sediqa01/pythonista/README.md

 3. When I was working on the readme file, the screenshots of the project were not displayed in github, but they were displayed well in the preview of gitpod.
 This problem was in the path of the files because I had written the path of the files (../pythonista/...), which is this path in Git.
 The post was correct, but it was wrong on GitHub.

-Note: During development, I got lots of issues, from spelling issues up to bootstrap styling errors, API connection errors, and many component errors, which I solved by searching on Stackoverflow and other educational websites.
+Note: The challenges I encountered throughout development ranged from spelling mistakes to bootstrap style faults, API connection errors, and other component errors.
+I was able to find solutions by looking on Stackoverflow and other educational websites.
-I was really struggling with an Internet connection problem and have forgotten to note all the solved bugs.

 ### _UnSolved Bugs_
 No bugs so far.

 ## Technologies Used